- What are the biggest risks in IT today?

 1. All data should be publicly available −this is the only possible way to stop data theft!

-2. We must defence our right of privacy and make every reasonable effort to ensure the security of our private information.
+2. We must defend our right to privacy and make every reasonable effort to ensure the security of our private information.

 3. Software protection companies must be stopped.
 Intuitive interface and automation will lead us to a disproportionate dependence on machines.